WhalePi/install_whalepi/README.md

 }
 ```

 Change the `psfxFile` field to the name of your new .psfx file.
-The other settings fields are described in this document.
+The other settings fields are described in the [WhalePiDog README.md](https://github.com/WhalePi/whalepidog/blob/main/README.md)

+## Where outputs are stored (general guidance)

+Exact output paths depend on your PAMGuard configuration, but in general you should expect:
+- **Raw audio** (if enabled): stored on the Pi’s configured storage location - "wavFolder"
+- **Detector outputs** (e.g. clicks): stored as PAMGuard data products (often much smaller than raw audio). "wavFolder"
+- **Database**: data such as GPS, metadata and analog sensor data. "database"

+If you change the PAMGuard configuration, confirm output directories and available disk space before deployment.

-## Deployment checklis
+## Deployment checklist

 Before leaving the bench:
 - Confirm audio input is working (hydrophone + COSMOS DAQ).
 Use the
 - Confirm correct sample rate and channel count
 - Confirm outputs are being written where you expect
-- Confirm time sync (and GPS if used)
 - Confirm power budget and storage budget for the planned duration
 - Confirm remote access method (monitor, Raspberry Pi Connect, and/or phone app)
 - If using sensors (depth/temp), confirm I2C is enabled and sensors are logging

----

-## Development

-This repository focuses on installation and setup for WhalePi on the Raspberry Pi.

-If you are contributing:
-- Keep changes small and testable
-- Update docs alongside any changes to install/run scripts
-- Document hardware assumptions (Pi model, DAQ version, sensors)